fscpscollaborative/fscps/Scenarios/settings.md

 | exportModel | FSC specific.
 Option to generate axmodel file.
 If more than one models was specified in the "models" parameter, it will take first one, and generate the axmodel file.
 IMPORTANT!!! generatePackages option should be set to True  | false |

 ### NuGet settings
-The custom NuGet repository setting contains the D365 FSC nuget packages for build.
+The custom NuGet repository settings contains the D365 FSC nuget packages for build.
 The packages can be downloaded from the LCS Shared Asset Library

 | Name | Description | Default value |
 | :-- | :-- | :-- |